-Shooting Holi is one the most challenging pursuits that a traveler/photographer/travel-photographer can take up, and I am glad that I have my share of experiences to take a leaf from.
-While it is sure to get you some of the best photographs of your life, the occasion calls for you to be careful for self and your gears.
+While Holi is sure to get you some of the best photographs of your life, the occasion calls for you to be careful about self, and your gears.
 It is a potentially risky festival to shoot, but there is nothing that a bit of caution can not take care of.

 I attended the famed ‘laththmaar Holi of Nandgaon and Barsana’, but the rules for shooting are pretty much the same for any event that has ample use of colors and water.

-Rain covers are available at most of the camera shops, and can be ordered online too.
+Rain covers are available at most of the camera shops.
+You can order them online too.

 - Keep your eyes safe

 While worrying about our equipments, we forget to take into account the most important ones; our eyes.

 Regarding Holi, the repercussion of someone throwing colours into your eyes in the fervor of festivity can result into something which ranges from minor discomfort to permanent damage.
 The key to having a safe experience is to be alert at all times.